 However, I don’t need to tell you that hand sanitizer is a huge seller.
 The Stinky Bath Stuff store probably has 20 different scents and flavors, all filled with a variety of suspicious chemicals.

-Washing with soap is the best choice, but there are some times when sanitizer is just plain handy.
+Washing with regular (not antibacterial) soap is the best choice, but there are some times when sanitizer is just plain handy.
 (Get it?)

-This safe, natural hand sanitizer recipe doesn’t use alcohol, and replaces those chemicals with essential oils.
+This safe, natural hand sanitizer recipe doesn’t use alcohol, and replaces the chemicals in store brands with essential oils.
 It’s easy to make, and costs much less than the chemical-laden brands.